 Clinical Psychological Science: A Journal of the Association for Psychological Science explains that various therapeutic interventions can help improve self-control.
 Effective interventions treat self-control like a muscle; it must be exercised regularly to be strengthened.
 Some therapeutic addiction interventions that can help restore self-control include:

-• Self-regulation therapy: A body-centered therapy that helps individuals to be more proactive about their emotional responses
+- Self-regulation therapy: A body-centered therapy that allows individuals to be more proactive about their emotional responses

 Strengthening Self-Control Throughout Long-Term Recovery